Jury seated for homicide trial of Kyle Rittenhouse

 KENOSHA, Wis.
-(AP) — A jury was selected for the homicide trial of Kyle Rittenhouse in a single day Monday, despite the turbulent political passions unleashed when he shot three people who were out on the streets of Kenosha during a protest against racial injustice.
+(AP) — A jury was selected in a single day Monday for the homicide trial of Kyle Rittenhouse, the young, aspiring police officer who shot three people while they were out on the streets of Kenosha during a protest against racial injusticelast year.

-The jury must decide whether Rittenhouse acted in self-defense, as his lawyers claim, or was engaged in vigilantism when he opened fire with an AR-15-style semiautomatic rifle in August 2020, killing two men and wounding a third.
+The jury in the politically charged case must decide whether Rittenhouse acted in self-defense, as his lawyers claim, or was engaged in vigilantism when the 17-year-old opened fire with an AR-15-style semiautomatic rifle in August 2020, killing two men and wounding a third.

 In an all-day session that ran well past dark, 20 people — 12 jurors and eight alternates — were selected.
-The court did not immediately disclose which ones will actually serve as the jury.
+The judge said he would decide at the end of the trial which ones are alternates and which ones will deliberate.
 The 20 consist of 11 women and nine men.

 Jurors were not asked to identify their race during the selection process, and the court did not immediately provide a racial breakdown of the group.

+The seating of a jury moved along rapidly, given the sharp polarization caused by the shootings.
+About a dozen prospective jurors were dismissed because they had strong opinions about the case or doubts they could be fair.

-Rittenhouse was 17 when he traveled to Kenosha from his home in Illinois, just across the Wisconsin state line, during unrest that broke out in August 2020 after a white Kenosha police officer shot and wounded Jacob Blake, a Black man, in the back.
+Rittenhouse had traveled to Kenosha from his home in Illinois during unrest that broke out after a white Kenosha police officer shot Jacob Blake, a Black man, in the back.
 Rittenhouse said he went there to protect property after two previous nights marked by arson, gunfire and the ransacking of businesses.

 As jury selection got underway, Circuit Judge Bruce Schroeder stressed repeatedly that jurors must decide the case solely on what they hear in the courtroom, and cautioned: “This is not a political trial.”